Typically, employers provide hourly or salary wages to workers. However, some business owners pay commission to employees. What is commission?

-Commission is what you pay to employees when they make a sale or accomplish some other goal.
-Commissions can be a percentage of a sale, or they can be a flat amount based on the sales volume.
+Commission is what employees earn when they make a sale or accomplish some other goal.
+Commissions can be a percentage of a sale or a flat amount based on the sales volume.
 These types of payments are based on results.
-Sales positions, like a car salesman or real estate agent, commonly earn commissions.
+Sales positions, like car salesmen or real estate agents, commonly earn commissions.

 Let’s say your employee is a salesman.
 The employee sells a $1,000 computer and receives a 6% commission on the sale.
 That means the employee earns $60 in commission income for selling the computer.

 The IRS classifies commission as a type of supplemental pay.
 Supplemental wages are payments made to an employee that aren’t regular wages.
 Other types of supplemental wages include bonus payments, overtime pay, accrued personal time off, and back pay.

 You provide commission payments either as an employee’s sole wages or in addition to regular wages.